 Gregg Museum of Art & Design, The Historic Chancellor's Residence, NC State University, located at 1903 Hillsborough Street, Raleigh.
 Thomas E. Cabaniss Gallery at the Historic Residence, Through Jan.
 26, 2020 - "Exotic Creatures of Beauvais Lyons".
 A reception will be held on July 18, beginning at 6pm.
 Evolution.
 Differentiation.
 The wondrous variety of individual creatures, each differing from the others.
 Many scientists, thinkers, and theorists have put forth their ideas of how the multitude of all living creatures came into being.
 The exhibit features factitious historical and scientific parodies by Dr. Beauvais Lyons, Director of the Hokes Archives and art professor at the University of Tennessee.
 Part archaeologist, part scientist, part satirist, part artistic visionary, Lyons, on behalf of the Association for Creative Zoology, presents evidence that exotica throughout the animal world is merely a representation of the creative presence in all things.
 Black-Sanderson Gallery, Through Sept.
-8 - "Southern Surreal - Masterpiece Furniture by Tilden Stone," featuring eccentric masterpieces by North Carolina's greatest unsung master furniture maker.
-The exhibition features remarkable examples of a truly innovative and clever furniture designer.
-Touch a hidden catch and a bookshelf groaning with novels suddenly drops forward to reveal a desk behind a false front.
-Press another catch and a secret panel pops out and slides open.
-All are creations of Tilden J. Stone, grand eccentric and master furniture maker born in 1874 in Thomasville, NC.
-Many of the pieces reflect the extensive travels that had exposed him to a wide variety of different styles of woodworking.
-This exhibition marks the first time his amazing furniture has been exhibited in his home state.
+8 - "Southern Surreal-Masterpiece Furniture by Tilden Stone".
+When a screw is twisted on what looks like a "Hoosier"style cabinet-complete with bins for flour and corn meal-it parts down the middle, the sides fold back, and a working piano comes into view.
+Then a bit of ornamentation above twists aside to reveal a secret drawer-and then it in turn twists aside in an unexpected direction to lead to yet another a concealed compartment.
+Many of the fantastic creations of Tilden J. Stone, a heretofore little-known grand eccentric and master furniture maker born in 1874 in Thomasville, NC, feature unusual compartments and false fronts, trompe I-oeil virtuosity, and bizarrely real and surreal shapes incorporated into the actual structure of the pieces.
 Ongoing - Following its grand reopening on Aug.
-26, 2017, one of NC State University's most historic buildings is now tne permanent nome of the Gregg Museum of Art & Design.
+26, 2017, one of NC State University's most historic buildings is now the permanent home of the Gregg Museum of Art & Design.
 The Historic Chancellor's Residence, located at 1903 Hillsborough Street, along with a 15,000 sq. ft. addition, increases the museum's visibility while significantly adding to its exhibition and programming space.
 Hours: Mon.-Fri., 9am-5pm.
 Contact: Zoe Starling, Curator of Education at 919/513-7244 or at (https://gregg.arts.ncsu.